NethServer/nethsecurity-controller/README.md

 General work-flow without waiting list:

 - access the controller and add a new machine using the `add` API below
-- connect the NextSecurity and execute `/etc/init.d/ns-plug start`
+- connect the NethSecurity and execute `/etc/init.d/ns-plug start`
-- go back to the controller and retrieve a token for the NextSecurity: `curl http://localhost:8080/api/servers/login/clientX`, use the token to invoke Luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`
+- go back to the controller and retrieve a token for the NethSecurity: `curl http://localhost:8080/api/servers/login/clientX`, use the token to invoke Luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`

 General work-flow with waiting list:

-- connect the NextSecurity and execute `/etc/init.d/ns-plug start`
+- connect the NethSecurity and execute `/etc/init.d/ns-plug start`
 - access the controller and check the list of waiting clients `curl http://localhost:8080/api/servers` (JWT auth is required)
 - add the client using the `add` API below
-- retrieve a token for the NextSecurity: `curl http://localhost:8080/api/servers/login/clientX`, use the token to invoke Luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`
+- retrieve a token for the NethSecurity: `curl http://localhost:8080/api/servers/login/clientX`, use the token to invoke Luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`

 ### Services

 The controller is composed by 4 services:
-- nextsec-vpn: OpenVPN server, it authenticates the machines and create routes for the proxy, it listens on port 1194
+- nethsec-vpn: OpenVPN server, it authenticates the machines and create routes for the proxy, it listens on port 1194
-- nextsec-proxy: traefik forwards requests to the connected machines using the machine name as path prefix, it listens on port 8181
+- nethsec-proxy: traefik forwards requests to the connected machines using the machine name as path prefix, it listens on port 8181
-- nextsec-api: REST API python server to manage nextsec-vpn clients, it listens on port 5000
+- nethsec-api: REST API python server to manage nethsec-vpn clients, it listens on port 5000
-- nextsec-ui: lighttpd instance serving static UI files, it listens on port 3000
+- nethsec-ui: lighttpd instance serving static UI files, it listens on port 3000

 ## Environment configuration